miso-lims/miso-lims/docs/user_manual/site_configuration.md

 configured, it will be filled in automatically when creating new items.
 The user is still free to change the value if they would like.

 The only field that can currently be configured with a default value is sample scientific name.
-This setting only affects the bulk entry form.

 {% include userman-toplink.md %}